 Why Rigor Beats Noise: Investing Like a Scientist

-Financial markets produce an enormous volume of information every day.
-Quarterly reports, analyst opinions, news tickers, social media commentary, price charts — the information flow is relentless.
+Financial markets produce an enormous volume of information every day: quarterly reports, analyst opinions, news tickers, social media commentary, price charts.
+The flow is relentless.
 Most investors believe their problem is a lack of information.
-In reality, their problem is the opposite: too much noise and too little rigor.
+In reality, the problem is the opposite — too much noise and too little rigor.

-The distinction between signal and noise is the central problem of investing.
-And the solution lies not in more data, but in better methods for separating the relevant data from the irrelevant.
+Distinguishing signal from noise is the central problem of investing.
+The solution lies not in more data, but in better methods for separating relevant data from irrelevant.

 Signal Versus Noise

-In signal processing, "noise" refers to those parts of a signal that carry no information.
-The daily price fluctuation of a stock is mostly noise.
-The long-term trajectory of a company's earnings is signal.
+In signal processing, "noise" refers to the parts of a signal that carry no information.
+The daily price fluctuation of a stock is mostly noise; the long-term trajectory of a company's earnings is signal.
 The difference is fundamental, yet routinely ignored.

 The consequence is counterintuitive: less information can lead to better decisions if it reduces noise.
 This is not an argument against data — it is an argument for the right data.